Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/property.rst

 Example
 =======

-You have a character, it has a property called "hp" (hit points) to determine when he has taken enough damage to die. hp is an int with the start value of 100.
+You have a character, it has a property named "hp" (hit/health points) to determine when he has taken enough damage to die. ``hp`` is an int with the start value of 100.

 You set up two *Collision* sensors, one for enemy bullets, and one for picking up more health.
-The first one is connected (through an *AND* controller) to an *Add Property* actuator with the property hp and the value -10.
-Every time the player is hit by an enemy bullet he loses 10 hp.
+The first one is connected (through an *AND* controller) to an *Add Property* actuator with the property ``hp`` and the value -10.
+Every time the player is hit by an enemy bullet he loses 10 HP.
 The other sensor is connected (through an *AND* controller) to an other *Add Property* actuator, this one with the value 50.
-So every time the player collides with a health item the hp increases by 50.
+So every time the player collides with a health item the HP increases by 50.
 Next you set up a *Property* sensor for an interval, greater than 100.
 This is connected (through an *AND* controller) to an *Assign Property* actuator which is set to 100.
-So if the players hp increases over 100 it is set to 100.
+So if the players HP increases over 100 it is set to 100.